 First off, there is the high and tight cut, which is a variation of the buzz cut.
-The usual length for this haircut is one sixteenth of an inch.
+The usual length for this haircut is one-sixteenth of an inch.
 This is a length that is very nearly shaven.
-The reason that many men in the military and out of the military get this type of military haircut style is because it is known to make the face more attractive looking.
-With this haircut, there is more emphasis put onto the cheekbones and the eyes.
-Therefore, if you are interested in putting more emphasis in the regions of your eyes and cheekbones, the high and tight is the hair style to go with.
+The reason that many men in the military and out of the military get this type of military haircut style because it’s known to make the face more attractive looking.
+With this haircut, there is more emphasis put on the cheekbones and the eyes.
+Therefore, if you are interested in putting more emphasis in the regions of your eyes and cheekbones, the high and tight is the hairstyle to go with.
 The high and tight military haircut may very well be the most commonly worn military hairstyle.
-In US Military, many hairstyles are acceptable, as long as they are neat and conservative, as regulation explained on http://www.army.mil/usapa/epubs/pdf/r670_1.pdf.

 How to Cut A Military Haircut

 The edges of the military haircut define the cut.
 They are cut in what is commonly referred to as a high and dry cut.
-This means that the hairs around the back of the neck and the hairs around and above the ears are cut tightly along the growth of the natural hair line.
+This means that the hairs on the back of the neck and the hairs around and above the ears are cut tightly along the growth of the natural hairline.
 There are no hairs left looking jagged or out of line, this cut is precise.

 How to Maintain the Hairstyle